Prospect High School (Illinois): Athletics

 The girls' golf team finished first in the IHSA state competition in 2011 and 2013.
 They also had a second-place finish in 2012.
 They finished fourth in 2010.

 The football team won the 7A State Championship in 2001, 2002, and 2005.

-Lacrosse is not currently available at Prospect High School and there are currently no District 214 schools that have lacrosse teams.
-However, by the year 2021 there will be a lacrosse team at Prospect.

 Activities

 Fine and performing arts

 The music curricula consists of performing ensembles, including the Prospect: Concert Band, Symphonic Band, Marching Knights, Jazz Ensemble I & II, Symphony Orchestra, Chamber Orchestra, Pit Orchestra, Concert Choir, Treble Choir, Varsity Choir Honors Choir, Jazz Choir, and Mixed company.